-Located on Scotland’s breathtaking and dramatic east coast, St Andrews golf club is the world’s most historic, and is home to several renowned courses.
-With the iconic Swilken Bridge on the Old Course, and many of golf’s greatest moments taking place on this hallowed ground, it’s a pilgrimage every devout golfer should take once in their life.
+Located on the breathtaking and dramatic Fife peninsular, on Scotland’s east coast, St Andrews is the home of golf.
+The Old Course, St Andrews Links, is undoubtedly the most famous golf course in the world.
+With the iconic Swilken Bridge, the Road Hole, Hell Bunker, the Valley of Sin, and so many of golf’s greatest moments taking place on this hallowed ground, it’s a pilgrimage every devout golfer should take once in their life.

 “I could take out of my life everything except my experiences at St Andrews and I would still have a rich, full life.”Bobby Jones